nordeck/jitsi-keycloak-adapter/docs/setup-docker.md

   `JWT_APP_ID=myappid`

-- Application secret known only to your token generator (_such as_ `keycloak-adapter`)
+- Application secret known only to your token generators (_such as_ `keycloak-adapter`)

   `JWT_APP_SECRET=myappsecret`